-We are learning more about groundwater quality in Wisconsin.
-Collecting information about the occurrence of different substances found in groundwater and their impacts to human and environmental health are ongoing subjects of research.
+We continue to learn more about groundwater quality in Wisconsin through research by collecting information about the occurrence of different substances found in groundwater and their impacts on human and environmental health.

-Pathogens are organisms or other agents that can cause disease, including microorganisms such as bacteria, viruses and protozoa that can cause waterborne disease.
-Groundwater contamination by microbial pathogens can often be traced to human or livestock fecal wastes that seep into the ground from sources such as inappropriately constructed or failing septic systems, leaking sanitary sewers or improperly managed animal manure
+Pathogens are organisms or other agents that can cause disease.
+These include microorganisms such as bacteria, viruses and protozoa that can cause waterborne disease.
+Groundwater contamination by microbial pathogens can often be traced to human or livestock fecal waste that seeps into the ground from sources such as poorly constructed or failing septic systems, leaking sanitary sewers or improperly managed animal manure.

 Nitrate is Wisconsin's most widespread groundwater contaminant.
-Nitrate contamination of groundwater is increasing in extent and severity in the state.
-Most nitrate in groundwater (about 90%) is due to agricultural inputs, including manure spreading and fertilizer application.
+Nitrate contamination of groundwater is increasing in the state.
+About 90% of nitrate in groundwater is due to agricultural inputs, including manure spreading and fertilizer application.

 Pesticides are a broad class of substances designed to kill, repel or otherwise disrupt living things that are considered pests.
 Normal field applications, spills, misuse or improper storage and disposal can all lead to pesticide contamination in groundwater.
 In Wisconsin, the main source of pesticides in groundwater is agricultural herbicide and insecticide applications.